 * May to give Brexit speech on March 2

-* UK believed to favour mixed approach of "managed divergence"
+* UK believed to favour mixed approach, EU wary

-LONDON, Feb 23 (Reuters) - Prime Minister Theresa May will outline her wishes for Britain's post-Brexit ties with the European Union next week after winning support from key ministers, although European Council President Donald Tusk on Friday called the ideas floated so far "pure illusion".
+LONDON, Feb 23 (Reuters) - Prime Minister Theresa May will outline her wish-list for Britain's post-Brexit relationship with the European Union next week after winning support from key ministers, but her opponents hope to defeat the government on the issue of future trade ties.

-EU leaders have repeatedly pressed May to detail her vision for future relations, but she has been hampered by divisions within her Conservative Party, with some backing continued close ties and others seeking a "clean break".
+EU leaders have repeatedly pressed May to provide details of her vision for future relations, but she has been hampered by divisions within her ruling Conservative Party, with some backing continued close ties and others seeking a "clean break".

-In an attempt to forge a common position, May hosted an eight-hour meeting of her so-called Brexit war committee on Thursday at her 16th-century country residence outside London.
+In an attempt to forge a common position, May hosted an eight-hour meeting of her so-called Brexit war committee on Thursday at her 16th century country residence outside London, though few details of the discussions have been released.

-Few details of the discussions were released, but one source said May had accepted the argument of those ministers who wanted to diverge more quickly from EU rules and regulations more quickly than others.
+One source said May had accepted the argument of those ministers who wanted to diverge from EU rules and regulations more quickly than others.
 A photograph released by May's office showed ministers smiling in a wood-panelled room.

 "It was a very positive meeting and a step forward, agreeing the basis of the prime minister's speech on our future relationship," May's spokesman told reporters, adding that she would deliver her speech on March 2.